hjek/LibreAction/README.md

+# LibreAction

-**LibreAction** — A web app for organizing actions, allowing for conditional signup.
+LibreAction is a web app for organizing actions, allowing for conditional signup.

 ## Conditional commitment
 In [Common Sense for the 21st Century](https://www.rogerhallam.com/wp-content/uploads/2019/10/Common-Sense-for-the-21st-Century_by-Roger-Hallam-Early-Draft-v0.3.pdf) RH describes how conditional commitment can help mobilisation: